-- There are many ways of being a boy, and all are okay ways of being a boy.
+- There are many ways of being a boy (girl), and all are okay ways of being a boy (girl).

-- Those are the kinds of clothes that he likes to wear, why do you like to wear what you’re wearing?
+- Those are the kinds of clothes that he likes to wear?
+What kinds of clothes do you like to wear?

 “Dominic always hangs out with girls.
 Why?”